Make-School-Courses/QL-1.1-Quantitative-Reasoning/README.md

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete all required assignments
+- Complete all required assignments, including Homework, the Data Analysis Project, and the  Math & Social Issues Project
 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment according to the rubric as specified in this class
     - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)